Tungsten66/Articles/SendEmailWithoutMailboxSentinel.md

 ## Validate

 Check the e-mail you used for the following items.
-Depending on your spam filter the e-mails may be in Other of Junk.
+Depending on your spam filter the e-mails may be in Other or Junk.

 ![e-mail](images/SendEmailWithoutMailboxSentinel-4.png)